 TunTrust ensures that the precise time of archiving all events, records and documents listed in section 5.4 and 5.5 is recorded.
-This is accomplished through accurate NTP synchronization of all systems with TunTrust NTP server.
+This is accomplished through accurate NTP synchronization of all systems with TunTrust GPS-NTP time server.
 Records in paper format have a manually entered date and time.

-5.5.6 ARCHIVE COLLECTION SYSTEM (INTERNAL OR EXTERNAL)
+5.5.6 Archive collection system (internal or external)